arouwane/Distortion-correction/README.md

     Damien Texier
     Jean-Charles Passieux

-All members of the Institut Clément Ader, Toulouse, France, this project was granted by the European Research Council, project HT- $S_4$ DefOx - Grant number 948007
+All members of the Institut Clément Ader, Toulouse, France.

+This project was granted by the European Research Council, project HT- $S_4$ DefOx - Grant number 948007

 ## License